singhgithub/Senior_Projec_Intelle_Temp/README.md

   Web Application (HTML, CSS, JavaScript)
   Mobile Application (Android)

-After I was done with school, I was tired of sitting around, so just to do something different or freshen up.
-I created this webpage which contains pictures, videos and documented steps of how the project was done. </br>
+As I got tired of working on the project.
+It decided to something different(freshen up) on the side.
+So I created these webpages which contains pictures, videos and documented steps of how the project was done.
+There is still few docs or pics yet to be uploaded to the webpages</br>

 http://singhnotes.info/mysite/SP_Desktop_App.html </br>
 http://singhnotes.info/mysite/SP_Android_App.html </br>